 - Fill the boots with a paper towel roll or another quick insert to keep them standing upright.

 Hanging is an excellent option for storing boots of any height that you don’t wear as often.
-Hanging boots can maximize closet space for ankle, mid-calf, to the knee or even over-the-knee boots.
+It’s a great way to maximize closet space for ankle, mid-calf, to-the-knee, or even over-the-knee boots.

 Below are a few inexpensive methods to consider:

 - Boot Hangers: Boot hangers give spaces a clean and polished look.
 They are often used to display boots in retail stores, especially in the winter months when boots are abundant.
-When about to buy a pair, ask the retailer if they will provide the boot hanger the boots were displayed on for free.
-If not, stocking up is easy.
-At 40 cents a hanger, it’s a no-brainer organizational investment.
+When buying a pair, ask the retailer if they will provide the boot hanger the boots were displayed on for free.
+If not, stocking up is easy and a no-brainer organizational investment.

 Boot Storage Tip: Add a washcloth in between the boot and boot hanger clip to prevent indent marks from forming on the shoes.

-Over the door shoe hangers are a classic shoe storage staple, and they work well for shorter boots and kid’s boots.
-Try to find ones with deeper pockets as well.
-This way, more different sized boots are likely to fit inside.
+Over-the-door shoe hangers are a classic shoe storage staple, and they work well for shorter boots and kid’s boots.
+Try to find ones with deeper pockets so a variety of boots can fit inside.

-- Magazines: Grab a stack of magazines and curl one into each tall boot.
-Magazines will help your shoes stand tall, creating space for more boots on the floor.
+- Magazines: Grab a stack of magazines and curl one into each boot.

-- Wrapping Paper Roll: Wrapping paper rolls work well as a tall boot stuffer.
-Depending on the height of your roll, cut them to the appropriate length and stuff each section into the boot to help them stand tall.
+- Wrapping Paper Roll: Wrapping paper rolls can double as tall and firm boot stuffers.
+Depending on the height of your roll, you may need to cut them to the appropriate length.

 - Wine Bottles: Save empty wine bottles from all the summer gatherings.
-Clean them out.
-These work great as tall boot stuffers as well.
+Clean them out, and they also work great as tall boot stuffers.

-Boot Storage Tip: Be cautious with wine bottle boot stuffers.
-They work best for carpeted closet floors.
-In case they were to fall over, hard closet surfaces may cause the glass from the wine bottle to shatter.
+Boot Storage Tip: Be cautious if using wine bottles.
+They work best for carpeted closet floors since falling over on a hard surface may cause the glass to shatter.

-Storage bins help to keep spaces organized, plus they come in all sorts of colors and sizes.
+Storage bins help keep spaces organized and come in all sorts of colors and sizes.
 For shorter boots, bins can be placed on the closet floor.
-Just neatly toss a few pairs in, and the space will immediately start to feel more tidy and accomplished.
+Just place the pairs in neatly, and the space will immediately start to feel more tidy and accomplished.